branner-courses/databases_widom/README.md

 ### Book

 The book is Jeffrey D. Ullum and Jennifer Widom, _A First Course in Database Systems_, 3rd ed.
 (2007).
-I have seen a scanned (non-searchable) [copy of the Chinese edition](http://bookza.org/book/2044075/4a474b) (China machine Press 机械工业出版社, 2008) on line, but I don't know anything about the legality of the scan (the Chinese version appears to be licensed for sale in the PRC).
+I have seen a scanned (non-searchable) [copy of the Chinese edition](http://bookza.org/book/2044075/4a474b) (China Machine Press 机械工业出版社, 2008) on line, but I don't know anything about the legality of the scan (the Chinese version appears to be licensed for sale in the PRC).

 ### RA Relational Algebra Interpreter